WHY YOU SHOULD

 One of the greatest causes of stress for an entrepreneur is the sense of being out of control.
 Most small business owners are so busy ‘doing’ (selling, ordering, making, delivering, stocking etc.) that they forget to take the time to think, plan and take control of the money.

-Having a budget that is well researched and practical will help you to manage your finances judiciously by making informed decisions about where, how and why you spend your money.
+Having a budget that is well researched will help you to manage your finances judiciously by making informed decisions about where, how and why you spend your money.
 Just as you cannot sell without paying attention to your customers, you cannot achieve a profit without paying careful attention to the numbers.
 Many a business has gone under during their busiest months, because the owner lost track of spiralling expenses.

 Do think of a budget as an important tool and the time spent developing and updating it as an investment in the business.